apache/datafusion-ballista/docs/source/contributors-guide/architecture.md

 ### Clients

-There are multiple clients available for submitting jobs to a Ballista cluster:
+There are multiple clients available for submitting jobs to a kapot cluster:

-- The [Ballista CLI](https://github.com/apache/datafusion-ballista/tree/main/ballista-cli) provides a SQL command-line interface.
+- The [kapot CLI](https://github.com/apache/datafusion-kapot/tree/main/kapot-cli) provides a SQL command-line interface.
-- The Python bindings ([PyBallista](https://github.com/apache/datafusion-ballista/tree/main/python)) provide a session context with support for SQL and DataFrame operations.
+- The Python bindings ([Pykapot](https://github.com/apache/datafusion-kapot/tree/main/python)) provide a session context with support for SQL and DataFrame operations.
-- The [ballista crate](https://crates.io/crates/ballista) provides a native Rust session context with support for SQL and DataFrame operations.
+- The [kapot crate](https://crates.io/crates/kapot) provides a native Rust session context with support for SQL and DataFrame operations.
 - The [Flight SQL JDBC driver](https://arrow.apache.org/docs/java/flight_sql_jdbc_driver.html) can be used from popular SQL tools to execute SQL queries against a cluster.